openshift/enhancements/enhancements/installer/vsphere-ipi-zonal.md

 	Template string `json:"template,omitempty"`
 }

+// VSphereFailureDomainAffinity contains the vCenter cluster vm-host group (virtual machine and host types)
+// and the vm-host affinity rule that together creates a affinity configuration for vm-host based zonal.
+// This configuration within vCenter creates the required association between a failure domain, virtual machines
+// and ESXi hosts to create a vm-host based zone.
+// +kubebuilder:validation:XValidation:rule="has(self.type) && self.type == 'HostGroup' ?  has(self.hostGroup) : true",message="when type is HostGroup, hostGroup field must be defined"
+// +kubebuilder:validation:XValidation:rule="has(self.type) && self.type != 'HostGroup' ?  !has(self.hostGroup) : true",message="when hostGroup field is defined, type must be HostGroup"
+// +kubebuilder:validation:XValidation:rule="has(self.type) && self.type == 'HostGroup' ?  has(self.vmGroup) : true",message="when type is HostGroup, vmGroup field must be defined"
+// +kubebuilder:validation:XValidation:rule="has(self.type) && self.type != 'HostGroup' ?  !has(self.vmGroup) : true",message="when vmGroup field is defined, type must be HostGroup"
+// +kubebuilder:validation:XValidation:rule="has(self.type) && self.type == 'HostGroup' ?  has(self.vmHostRule) : true",message="when type is HostGroup, vmHostRule field must be defined"
+// +kubebuilder:validation:XValidation:rule="has(self.type) && self.type != 'HostGroup' ?  !has(self.vmHostRule) : true",message="when vmHostRule field is defined, type must be HostGroup"
+// +union
+type VSphereFailureDomainAffinity struct {
+	// +kubebuilder:validation:Optional
+	// +openshift:validation:FeatureGateAwareEnum:featureGate=VSphereHostVMGroupZonal,enum=HostGroup;ComputeCluster;Datacenter
+	// +unionDiscriminator
+	Type VSphereFailureDomainType `json:"type"`
+	// vmGroup is the name of the vm-host group of type virtual machine within vCenter for this failure domain.
+	// This field is required when the VSphereFailureDomain ZoneType is HostGroup
+	// +openshift:validation:featureGate=VSphereHostVMGroupZonal
+	// +kubebuilder:validation:MaxLength=80
+	// +optional
+	// +unionMember,optional
+	VMGroup string `json:"vmGroup,omitempty"`

+	// hostGroup is the name of the vm-host group of type host within vCenter for this failure domain.
+	// This field is required when the VSphereFailureDomain ZoneType is HostGroup
+	// +openshift:validation:featureGate=VSphereHostVMGroupZonal
+	// +kubebuilder:validation:MaxLength=80
+	// +optional
+	// +unionMember,optional
+	HostGroup string `json:"hostGroup,omitempty"`

+	// vmHostRule is the name of the affinity vm-host rule within vCenter for this failure domain.
+	// This field is required when the VSphereFailureDomain ZoneType is HostGroup
+	// +openshift:validation:featureGate=VSphereHostVMGroupZonal
+	// +kubebuilder:validation:MaxLength=80
+	// +optional
+	// +unionMember,optional
+	VMHostRule string `json:"vmHostRule,omitempty"`
+}

 // VSpherePlatformVCenterSpec stores the vCenter connection fields.
 // This is used by the vSphere CCM. type VSpherePlatformVCenterSpec struct {